The FM Professional

 What is a hybrid workplace strategy?

-Post-pandemic research finds that “organizations that offer a hybrid working model have a very high score of positivity and effectiveness in providing the best place to work,” locking in benefits even when companies shift to hybrid “at scale and at pace.”
+Post-pandemic research has found that “organizations that offer a hybrid working model have a very high score of positivity and effectiveness in providing the best place to work.”

-But while the pandemic has pushed many companies to adopt a variety of hybrid work models at scale and at pace, not every rollout has been an easy or seamless one.
-Which is where good hybrid workplace change strategy management and the right hybrid workplace strategy comes in.
+But while the pandemic has pushed many companies to adopt a variety of hybrid work models at scale and pace, not every rollout has been an easy or seamless one.
+There is no simple, one-size-fits-all hybrid work model.

 “In terms of what’s successful in returning to office, taking a ‘no policy’ approach doesn’t tend to work very well.
 Even if you’re not sure what the best possible strategy is going to be at the start, you still want a strategy regardless.”